 Contact our Mississippi tax attorneys to learn more

-If you are wondering what happens if you get audited and don’t have receipts, Damiens Law’s team of experienced Mississippi tax attorneys is here to help.
+If you are wondering what happens if you get audited and don’t have receipts, Damiens Law is here to help.
 We can evaluate your unique tax situation and formulate a strategy for resolving the audit.
-Contact Damiens Law today at Mississippi (601) 957-9672 to learn more about your legal options after being audited by the IRS.
+Contact Damiens Law today at (601) 476-1361 to learn more about your legal options after being audited by the IRS, or schedule a call here.